Probity in procurement: Goods and services guide

 Good probity practice is the foundation for:

-• ensuring accountability for market engagement processes and procurement outcomes; and
+• ensuring accountability for market engagement processes and procurement outcomes

 • Organisations can build a procurement culture that demonstrates high standards of probity by: